isabella232/docs-83/setup.md

 ## <a name="" class="anchor">Installing Documentation (the Ruby Gems)</a>

-At this point, you should be able to install successfully from the '<project directory>' and have the correct Ruby gems be installed.
+At this point, you should be able to install successfully from the project directory and have the correct Ruby gems be installed.
-These include github-pages (with Jekyll and SASS) and Kramdown (Markdown Engine).
+These include github-pages (with Jekyll and SASS) and Kramdown gems (Markdown Engine).
 If there are errors, you will need to go back and check that you have Ruby installed correctly (check the version).
 Also, check that your Gemfile looks something like this:

 ```
 source 'https://rubygems.org'